PeepalFarm/peepalfarm.github.io/markdown/about.md

 ---------

-The help we need ranges from daily tasks - like dog walks, housekeeping, farm work, assistance with animal treatments, and spending time with the animals - to skilled work - like art, media and outreach, hecktivism, permaculture, carpentry, or sustainable building.
+The help we need ranges from daily tasks - like dog walks, housekeeping, farm work, assistance with animal treatments, and spending time with the animals - to skilled work - like art, media and outreach, hacktivism, permaculture, carpentry, or sustainable building.

 [**Read a review of the work, by one of our volunteers**](https://180daysofindia.wordpress.com/2015/09/22/badmash-peepal-farm/ "Lawrence blog")